All campervan and motorhome are covered by insurance. The level of liability varies depending on the age and size of the vehicle.

 What are Household kits?
 Household kits are an option available for overseas customers who don't want to bring their own bedding or cooking utensils.

 Where can we camp at night?
 Campsites and Caravan Parks.
 We strongly recommend you stay in a campsite (caravan (RV) park).
-UK has an extensive network of caravan parks in all major tourist centres and most towns.
+Italy has an extensive network of caravan parks in all major tourist centres and most towns.

 Powered sites enable you to connect your vehicle to electricity.
 The cost is listed separately on campsite websites.